dnguyen800/dnguyen800.github.io/_posts/2019-04-26-travel-preparations.md

 ### 3. Learn the basics of the country's language

 If you're pressed for time, I've found that learning numbers and phrases involving greetings, getting directions, and ordering food have been the most useful for me.
 Words like **this**, **that**, **want**, **pronouns**, are helpful when combined with the technique of finger-pointing.
 Basically, learn enough of the language so you can order food at a restaurant, buy goods at a store, and follow directions.
-You will feel like a pro when you start
+You will feel like a pro when you start your trip.

 As a backup measure, download the [Google Translate](https://play.google.com/store/apps/details?id=com.google.android.apps.translate&hl=en_US) app on your phone and any offline languages.
 The app works great with an internet connection, but can still work offline.